 ProofHub is a powerful Slack project management alternative that has all the tools your team needs put under one roof.
 What Slack lacks, ProofHub covers almost all those bases.
 This is one of the reasons that more than 85,000 teams worldwide prefer this amazingly functional and affordable team collaboration and project management tool for on-time project delivery and on-point team accountability.

-The time is right to upgrade from Slack to ProofHub and deliver your best work on time, every time.
+So, this is the right time to upgrade from Slack to ProofHub and deliver your best work with ease.

 So, what’s the wait?